Tips for Caring for Dry Skinby Eileen Bailey Health Writer

 If you have dry skin, your complexion may look dull or lackluster.
 You may have dry, red patches or flaky skin.
 Wrinkles and lines develop more easily when you have dry skin.
 The following are tips for taking care of dry skin:

-- Don't forget moisturizer for areas where the skin is thinner and can easily dry out.
-This includes around the eyes
+Don't forget moisturizer for areas where the skin is thinner and can easily dry out.
+This includes around the eyes and the neck.

 For more information on dry skin: